khaled308/dsa/README.md

 * rotate array by one
 * rotate array by given number
 * leaders in array (question: 16 17 4 3 5 2, answer: 17 5 2)
+* maximum difference between two elements in array such that larger element appears after smaller element

 ## Math
 * sum of digits of a number